aribiswas/drlnd-continuous-control/Report.md

     def Q(self, state, action):
-        """
-        Compute Q(s,a)

-        """

         return self.forward(state, action)

 </code></pre>

 ## Learning algorithm

 DDPG is a cross between value-based and policy gradient algorithms.
 The Q-Learning side of DDPG approximates the max Q-value of a state-action pair.
 The policy gradient side of DDPG uses the Q-function to learn the policy.
 The high level steps in the training algorithm is as follows:

-* Sample experienes from the experience buffer.
+* Sample experiences from the experience buffer.
 * Train the critic by minimizing the TD-errors through stochastic gradient descent.
 * Train the actor by maximizing the Q-function through gradient ascent.